 Authentication: To provide assurance that the products were actually created and distributed by the producers and distributors who are identified as such in the product package or datasets.

 Piracy protection and selective access are achieved by encrypting the products and providing data permits to decrypt them.
 Data permits have an expiration date to enable access to the products for a licensed period.
 Authentication is provided by means of digital signatures applied to the product files.
 Selective access to individual products is supported by providing users with a licensed set of data permits.
 The license is created using a unique hardware identifier of the target system and is unique to each Data Client.
 Consequently, licenses cannot be exchanged between individual Data Clients.

+Authentication is achieved by means of digital signatures, which are now required in Exchange Catalogues for each dataset, support file, feature and portrayal catalogue.
+(Portrayal catalogues are signed after a zip archive containing the whole PC is created.)

 Application of protection measures